 - Program Management and Monitoring Objective: to manage the Program effectively and efficiently, and maintain a program office at HNGV (East Timor’s main hospital)

 The program is run in assistance with the Royal Australian College of Surgeons (RACS).
-Dr. Bill Glasson, another Brisbane-based Ophthalmologist, is also involved in the Timor program and is pictured below.
+Dr. Bill Glasson, another Brisbane-based Ophthalmologist, is also involved in the Timor program.

 Pacific Islands Project